mediact/testing-suite/README.md

 When the project is hosted on Bitbucket a [Pipelines](https://bitbucket.org/product/features/pipelines) script will be installed.
-There a two choices for the Pipelines script:
+There are two choices for the Pipelines script:

 - Basic pipelines script.
 This script does a composer install and executes the testing suite.